Keeping in Touch in Hungary

 Mobile phones in Hungary

-There are three mobile networks in Hungary: Telenor, T-mobile and Vodafone.
-Mobile reception is usually good in the city but is often patchy in rural areas, particularly when it comes to 3G and 4G mobile Internet.
+There are a number of mobile operators in Hungary, including Telenor, Vodafone and a relative newcomer, Digi.
+Mobile reception is usually good in the cities but is often patchy in rural areas, particularly when it comes to 3G and 4G mobile internet.

 Expats can choose between prepaid or postpaid plans.
 Although postpaid plans usually offer the most attractive packages, expats will need several documents to sign up.
 Typically, mobile companies require expat customers to present at least a passport, residence permit, address card and bank card.